"

 • MLO 3.3: Describe ways that historical context and awareness of bias in special education can inform equitable practices.
 (CLO III, InTASC 9o, 10l)

 People with disabilities have not always been eligible to receive public education.
-It was not until recently that public schools were federally accountable to provide education to all students, regardless of their intellectual abilities.
-Prior to this expectation, people with disabilities were marginalized in the worst ways imaginable.
-They were placed in poorhouses, training schools, and asylums.
-This segregation meant that the general public was not interacting with people with disabilities and they were not interacting with the general public; therefore, very little was known about people with disabilities and their experiences.
-This made shedding light on the ethical issues faced by those with disabilities challenging, as well as extremely impactful because these experiences were unknown to most people.
+Only recently did federal laws change to require public schools to provide education to all students, regardless of their intellectual abilities.
+Before this expectation, people with disabilities were marginalized in the worst ways imaginable – placed in poorhouses, training schools, and asylums.
+This segregation meant that the general public did not interact with people with disabilities, and people with disabilities did not interact with the general public.
+As a result, the public knew very little about people with disabilities and their experiences, which made shedding light on the ethical issues faced by those with disabilities challenging.

 Once exposed to the living conditions within poorhouses and asylums, people spoke out and advocated on behalf of people with disabilities.
-This advocacy is what caused the public perception to change and, as a result, new laws to emerge.
-Without people’s curiosity regarding the cognitive abilities of those with disabilities and their desire to provide equitable educational experiences to all children, this change may have never been catalyzed.
+This advocacy helped shift public perception and new laws emerged.
+Without people’s curiosity regarding the cognitive abilities of those with disabilities and their desire to provide equitable educational experiences to all children, this change may never have occurred.

-In this module, you will be creating an interactive timeline of the history of special education, beginning with the 1800s and ending with the present day.
-You will meet key philosophers and changemakers in the special education field and be introduced to key laws that provide the backbone for students with disabilities.
+In this module, you will create an interactive timeline of the history of special education, beginning with the 1800s and ending with the current day.
+You will meet key philosophers and change-makers in the special education field and learn about the key laws that provide the backbone for students with disabilities.

 Preparing to Learn iconPreparing to Learn